How to Avoid Caregiver Burnout by Caring for Yourself

 - Mindfulness: Multi-tasking can be mentally exhausting and you’ll often accomplish more if you are mindful and focus on one thing or person at a time.
 Gently bring your mind back to the present moment and whatever you are currently doing—even if it changes every thirty seconds.

 - Meditate: Find a variety of ways to meditate.
 You can using guided meditation apps, or doing your own walking meditation by counting each step one through ten, or, if you’re not really one for meditating, try simply pausing throughout the day and focus on taking five deep breaths.

 2. Get Rest: When we are chronically stressed and in “go” mode our adrenals get depleted and our body needs rest.
 Sleeping hours are often the first thing we sacrifice when caregiving.
-Try these ways to let your body rest.
+Try these ways to let your body rest and prevent caregiver fatigue.

 - Schedule sleep: Literally put it on your calendar and protect that time.
 When you plan your day view those hours as untouchable.
 And always try to sleep when your loved one is sleeping, if you’re on duty with them.

 - Free up time: If it’s difficult to find direct care help for your loved ones, get family and friends to help you with your life, like errands, household chores, paperwork etc.

 - Give up the night shift: If those you are caring for are awake a lot at night, ask a family member or pay someone to be with them at least once a week so you can sleep deeply.